Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Benchmarks

 \subsection{1D Time-dependent PDEs}

-As described in PDEformer \cite{ye2024pdeformer}, this benchmark contains 3 million high equality 1D time-dependent PDEs with various equation components for pre-training and then evaluates the pre-trained model using two downstream tasks from PDEBench, e.g. advection equation and Burgers equation. \paragraph{Pre-training} The pre-training dataset is generated following the PDE family:
+This benchmark is proposed by PDEformer \cite{ye2024pdeformer}.
+It contains 3 million high-quality 1D time-dependent PDEs with various equation components for training and then evaluates the model performance using in distribution test sets and zero-shot generalization performance on Burgers and Advection equation from PDEBench \cite{takamoto2022pdebench}, which is another distinct benchmark.
+See Figure \ref{fig:showcase_pdeformer} for a visual representation.